langgenius/dify/README_KL.md

   Extensive RAG capabilities that cover everything from document ingestion to retrieval, with out-of-box support for text extraction from PDFs, PPTs, and other common document formats.

 **5. Agent capabilities**:
-  You can define agents based on LLM Function Calling or ReAct, and add pre-built or custom tools for the agent.
-Dify provides 50+ built-in tools for AI agents, such as Google Search, DELL·E, Stable Diffusion and WolframAlpha.
+  You can define agents based on LLM Function Calling or ReAct, and add pre-built or custom tools for the agent. iEchor provides 50+ built-in tools for AI agents, such as Google Search, DELL·E, Stable Diffusion and WolframAlpha.

 **6. LLMOps**:
   Monitor and analyze application logs and performance over time.
 You could continuously improve prompts, datasets, and models based on production data and annotations.

 **7. Backend-as-a-Service**:
-  All of Dify's offerings come with corresponding APIs, so you could effortlessly integrate Dify into your own business logic.
+  All of iEchor's offerings come with corresponding APIs, so you could effortlessly integrate iEchor into your own business logic.

 ## Feature Comparison